-- The RA is determined on initial recognition and at each reporting date and reported for each group (IFRS 17.32 and IFRS 17.40); - The RA for a group influences the measurement of the contractual service margin (CSM) and/or the loss component for the group at initial recognition (IFRS 17.38) and subsequent measurement (IFRS 17.B96(d)); and - For contracts initially recognized in a period, the RA is required to satisfy the grouping requirements of IFRS 17.16 (i.e., to identify onerous contracts) unless the PAA measurement is used in which contracts are assumed to not be onerous unless facts and circumstances indicate otherwise.
+- The RA for a group influences the measurement of the contractual service margin (CSM) and/or the loss component for the group at initial recognition (IFRS 17.38) and subsequent measurement (IFRS 17.B96(d)). - For contracts initially recognized in a period, the RA is required to satisfy the grouping requirements of IFRS 17.16 (i.e., to identify onerous contracts) unless the PAA measurement is used in which contracts are assumed to not be onerous unless facts and circumstances indicate otherwise.